tapfortap/Documentation/Unity.md

 ##  Integration
 Installing the Tap for Tap Unity Plugin is easy.
 This isn't a Unity tutorial so we assume that you have a Unity project already set up and working.
-The first thing you need to do is import the TapForTap.unitypackage into your app.
+The first thing you need to do is import the TapForTap.unitypackage into your app (Note: if you are using javascript you will need to move the TapForTap folder from assets/ to plugins/ in order to be able to call the TapForTap API's.
+This will be fixed in the next release).
 Then follow the steps below for configuring iOS and Android.

 ### Configuring Tap for Tap for iOS
 When Xcode loads you will need to add the AdSupport framework to your build target.